-Feel the moment, get involve with the people you are with, enjoy the environment you are in, get the most out of Santorini wine tours.
+Feel the moment, get involved with the people you are with, enjoy the environment you are in, get the most out of the best wine tasting tours in Santorini.

-Wine making in the Cyclades islands goes back thousands of years to the 3rd millennium B.C.
-Blessed with very old vines and a wine-making tradition that goes back thousands of years, Santorini holds a special place in the wine world the you can discover by joining our Wine tasting Santorini tour.
-The 3.500 year tradition in vineyard cultivation and the art of wine production is maintained nowadays by the 850 growers of the Viticulture Co-operative who tend to the island’s 3750 acres of vineyards (which represents about 1/3 of Santorini).
+Blessed with ancient vines and a winemaking tradition that goes back thousands of years.
+Santorini holds a special place in the wine world the you can discover by joining our Wine tasting Santorini tour.
+The 3.500-year tradition in vineyard cultivation.
+The 850 growers of the Viticulture Co-operative maintain nowadays wine production.
+They tend to the island’s 3750 acres of vineyards (which represents about 1/3 of Santorini).

 What makes the island of Santorini so unique and ideal for wine tasting?

-It is the special ecological system, created by the continuous explosions of the local volcano and its lava, whose diffusion has burned the rocks and made the land absorbent porous and rich in porcelain.
-The topology based on the steps technique preserves the soil for agricultural exploitation, while at the same time, reduces water loss.
+It is the unique ecological system, created by the continuous explosions of the local volcano and its lava.
+Its diffusion has burned the rocks and made the land absorbent porous and rich in porcelain.
+The topology based on the steps technique preserves the soil for agricultural exploitation while at the same time, reduces water loss.
 The peculiar micro-climate of Santorini, with the extreme lack of rain, the high temperatures, and the high night humidity, in addition to the fresh sea breeze and the volcanic soil of the island, make Santorini one the most incredible places to create wines of very high quality and ideal for wine tasting.

 The secret of successful grape cultivation on the island

-Unharmed by the phylloxera louse (phylloxera are extremely destructive pests that attack grapevines), the island’s aged vines are trained in the shape of a basket, called Kouloura, to protect the grapes from winds that can exceed 80 kilometers per hour and to create a small pocket of humidity on an island with scarce rainfall.
+The phylloxera louse didn’t affect our vineyards.
+The phylloxera is incredibly destructive pests that attack grapevines.
+The island’s aged vines are trained in the shape of a basket, called Kouloura, to protect the grapes from winds that can exceed 80 kilometers per hour and create a small pocket of humidity on an island with scarce rainfall.

 In a global context

 Santorini is the driving force of the Greek wine industry in the demanding export markets.
 Wine professionals worldwide have lauded Assyrtiko’s virtues.
-It’s the first Greek grape variety to be planted in other countries, including Australia, South Africa, Italy and Lebanon, by quality-minded wine producers.
-From a global perspective, Santorini has really raised the image of Greek wine, gaining respect and acclaim.
+It’s the first Greek grape variety to be planted in other countries like Australia, South Africa, and Italy by quality-minded wine producers.
+From a global perspective, Santorini has raised the image of Greek wine, gaining respect and acclaim.

-An important concern, however, is the price of Santorini’s wines or, more specifically, prices are rising every year, with increases in domestic market prices of up to 80% over the last six years.
-In more detail, the wine’s price is mainly attributable to the increase in the price of the grapes from 0.85 euros/kg in 2010 to 5 euros /kg in 2019, but it`s also tied to the rise in the producers and wineries on the island, from 13 in 2010 to 20 in 2019.
-Bearing this in mind, during your santorini wine tours, you could buy a mixed case or two for cellaring.
-It might end up as a very wise move.
-It will certainly pay back in terms of enjoyment.
+However, a significant concern is the price of Santorini’s wines.
+More specifically, costs are rising every year, with increases in domestic market prices of up to 80% over the last six years.
+In more detail, the wine’s price is mainly attributable to the rise in the grapes’ cost.
+From 0.85 euros/kg in 2010 to 5 euros /kg in 2019.
+Also it is tied to the increase of the producers and wineries on the island, from 13 in 2010 to 20 in 2019.
+Bearing this in mind, during your Santorini wine tasting, you could buy a mixed case or two for cellaring.
+It might end up as a wise move.
+It will certainly payback in terms of enjoyment.

 Shall we introduce you our wines?

-Of course you can enjoy them during our Wine Tour in Santorini (Wine & Food Tour), served alongside with local food paring:
+Of course, you can enjoy them during the best Santorini wine tasting tour, served alongside local food paring:

-Different than the other whites wine grapes, indigenous to the island’s volcanic ash rich soil.
-With transparent yellow-gold skin and a juicy flesh, the main characteristic (minerality) takes center stage allowing for the aromas of honey, herbs and dried fruits to develop with ageing.
+Different than the other whites wine grapes, indigenous to the island’s volcanic ash-rich soil.
+It has a transparent yellow-gold skin and juicy flesh.
+The main characteristic (minerality) takes center stage allowing for the aromas of honey, herbs, and fruits to develop with aging.
 Assyrtiko does not lose its acidity even if it is very ripe.
-Rich in alcohol, with its citrus flavors, matches perfect with sea food, lobster or charcoal-grilled fish.
+With its citrus flavors, rich in alcohol matches perfectly with seafood, lobster, or charcoal-grilled fish.
 Try it in one of Golden Ibex’s wine tasting.

-Thus its name from the Greek word “nychta” which means “night”.
+Thus its name from the Greek word “nychta,” which means “night.”
 A traditional white wine produced from extra mature Assyrtiko grapes.
-A high alcohol wine (more than 14%) that comes from late-harvest and stomping of the grapes during the night.
-Long ageing in oak barrels gives you more intense minerality and fruity juices.
-A wine that pairs beautifully with grilled squid, fatty fish or white meat.
+A high alcohol wine (more than 14%) comes from late-harvest and stomping of the grapes during the night.
+Furthermore, extended aging in oak barrels gives you more intense minerality and fruity juices.
+A wine that pairs beautifully with grilled squid, fatty fish, or white meat.

 The almost extinct variety of red grapes that covers less than 2% of the Santorini vineyards.
 Oak maturation in barrels gives you intense red color with sweet red fruit aromas, full of Mediterranean summer herbs.
-Tannic characteristics offers you a long aftertaste and incredible volume in the mouth.
-High-ranking in alcohol, it matches with red meats, eggplant stuffed with mince, spicy lamp meatballs in tomato sauce.
+Tannic characteristics offer you a long aftertaste and incredible volume in the mouth.
+High-ranking in alcohol matches with red meats, eggplant stuffed with mince, spicy lamb meatballs in tomato sauce.

-The classic natural sweet desert wine, an ancient winemaking tradition that dates back thousands of years.
-By law, the wine must be made using a minimum of 51% Assyrtiko grape and the remaining 49% is made up of Athiri & Aidani.
-It’s made from late harvested grapes that have been dried in the sun for 14 days.
+The classic natural sweet dessert wine, an ancient winemaking tradition that dates back thousands of years.
+By law, we must make the wine using a minimum of 51% Assyrtiko grape.
+Moreover, we make the dessert wine from late-harvested grapes that we have sun-dried in the sun for 14 days.
 Crushed and fermented and then aged for a minimum of 36 months in oak barrels.

-Known for it’s golden-orange to dark amber coloring with a complex bouquet of dried apricots, golden raisins and other dried fruits combined with sweet spice and an underlying minerality.
-Will pair with chocolate, a savoury cheese (such as Roquefort) or some prosciutto or pata negra.
+Known for its golden-orange to dark amber coloring with a complex bouquet of dried apricots, golden raisins, and other dried fruits combined with sweet spice and an underlying minerality.
+Will pair with chocolate, savory cheese (such as Roquefort), or some prosciutto.

 A unique tour of wine tasting on Santorini:

 Our Tour Guide Akis being a local islander, was full of information.
-He gave us a full wine tour including a wine tasting in the new show room of the winery.
+He gave us a full wine tasting tour in the winery’s new showroom.
 We saw how the grapes vines are laid in a circle on the ground instead of on arbors to allow them to capture any moisture that may come their way.
-After we had bought some of their excellent wines.
-We then took the van to another area where Akis lives and he gave us such a personal tour.
+Later on, we had bought some of their excellent wines.
+We then took the van to another area where Akis lives, and he gave us such a personal tour.
 It was unbelievable, right at sunset.
 He guided us thru streets and allies that only he could have known.
-We came upon a very old and unique winery, Gavalas Winery, where we once again tasted the wines and enjoyed the history of the local winery.
+We came upon an old and unique winery, Gavalas Winery.
+There, we once again tasted the wines and enjoyed the local winery history.

-The winery was located in the middle of the village and was so unique, we could not get over it.
+The winery was located in the middle of the village and was so unique; we could not get over it.
 Akis then guided us thru narrow pathways to the very top of the village.
 There, we had an excellent view of the beautiful sunset.
-As it began to darken, we were greeted by locals on their way to an evening dinner where they could share their favorite wine and enjoy such a beautiful setting.
-Santorini is a friendly and beautiful island.”
+As it began to darken, we were greeted by locals on their way to an evening dinner.
+There, they could share their favorite wine and enjoy such a beautiful setting.”